 - Schedule a room for your proposal through the online calendar.
 When the administrator has approved your request, you will receive email confirming the approval.

 - Pass the proposal exam.
-At least four members of the committee must be present at the exam, which may include questions over the entire depth area; it is not necessarily limited to the specific dissertation research topic.
+At least 3 members of the committee must be present at the exam, which may include questions over the entire depth area; it is not necessarily limited to the specific dissertation research topic.
 Questions from any GSC member are encouraged.
 The following criteria will be used to determine whether or not a student passes the exam:

 - Does the candidate demonstrate knowledge of his/her depth area?